ccris02/DOT_KSM_Logs/README.md

-# Polkadot and Kusama Logs
+# Polkadot and Kusama Common Logs
 ## Here are some Polkadot, Kusama and Westend logs and what they mean. ##

 ## Run this to see the logs